- What Is It?

 What is the prognosis of cystic acne?

 Immediate resolution of the acne, even with the best and most effective treatments, is unlikely.
-The skin cells have a six-week life cycle, and it usually takes a number of weeks before optimal results may be reached.
+The skin cells have a six-week life cycle, and it usually takes several weeks before optimal results may be reached.
 The prognosis for eventual control is good, although there will always be some remaining scarring long after the condition has been treated or gone into remission.

 Is it possible to prevent cystic acne?